- The Best Soap Bars

 Best for body

-A 100% vegetable base is infused with shea butter and Corsican verbena to create this super soothing body bar.
-From head to toe, you can indulge in smooth, soft and cleansed skin that's not only balanced but smells delicious.
+This triple-milled, titanium-free soap bar utilises goats milk, avocado, soft lily and musk to create a rich lather that softens skin.
+From head to toe, you can indulge in silky-smooth, cleansed skin that's not only balanced but smells delicious.

 Best for face